8 Setting Expectations

 • work with the community partner to develop communication protocols using tools that are amenable and familiar to the community partner.

-• communicate clearly and professionally whenever they interact with the community partner, the teaching assistants, or the professor.
+• communicate clearly and professionally whenever students interact with the community partner, the teaching assistants, or the professor.

-• recognize that our community partners are working full-time jobs and that they might not be able to respond to our requests in a time period that makes sense to us.
+• recognize that our community partners are working full-time jobs and might not respond to our requests in a period that makes sense to us.
 That is, students are expected to be flexible.

-• recognize that the professor may be required to make executive decisions about the software design, especially in cases where the community partner is unable to respond in a timely manner and where waiting for said response might hinder the ability of the student to master a particular learning outcome.
+• recognize that the professor may be required to make executive decisions about the software design, especially in cases where the community partner is unable to respond promptly and where waiting for said response might hinder the ability of the student to master a particular learning outcome.

-• remain flexible in those cases where the professor has made an executive decision that you might not agree with, or results in an unexpected change in the design of the software.
+• remain flexible in those cases where the professor has made an executive decision that you might disagree with, or results in an unexpected change in the design of the software.

 • recognize the expertise of our community partners, and be open to their ability to contribute through lived experience and first-hand knowledge of the application area.

-• develop an understanding of the specific area of application of the community partner’s challenge.
+• develop an understanding of the specific domain of the community partner’s challenge.

 • conduct themselves according to the Wil Wheaton Law.